D-Haz/Inki/README.md

 These parameters can be adjusted by modifying the `InkBlotLife` class constructor or by creating a new instance with custom parameters.

-# InkiGL and WebGL Implementation Details
+# InkiGL and WebGL Implementation

 The WebGL implementation leverages GPU acceleration for improved performance.
 It is a work in progress.